-The directors who held office during the year and to the date of this report are set out on the next page.
+The directors who held office during the year and to the date of this report are set out on the page 42.

-Mr. R. Tobiko was appointed to the Board on 1 March 2019 and in accordance with Article 96 of the Company's Articles of Association, he offers himself for election.
+Mr. R. Tobiko was appointed to the Board on 1 March 2019 and in accordance with Article 96 of the Company's Articles of Association, he retires and being eligible for election.

-Mr. D. Aluanga, Mr. F.O.Okello and Dr. S.Kagugube are directors who retire by rotation in accordance with Article 110 of the Company's Articles of Association and being eligible, offer themselves for re-election.
+Mr. D. Aluanga, Mr. F. O. Okello and Dr. S. Kagugube are directors who retire by rotation in accordance with Article 110 of the Company's Articles of Association and being eligible, offer themselves for re-election.